Battle of Agincourt: Popular representations

 The battle remains an important symbol in popular culture.
 Some notable examples are listed below.

-Music
+Music and poetry

 Soon after the victory at Agincourt, a number of popular folk songs were created about the battle, the most famous being the "Agincourt Carol", produced in the first half of the 15th century.
 Other ballads followed, including "King Henry Fifth's Conquest of France", raising the popular prominence of particular events mentioned only in passing by the original chroniclers, such as the gift of tennis balls before the campaign.
+The poem Book of the Four Ladies, by French poet Alain Chartier, features a fictional discussion between four women whose lovers fought at Agincourt.
+French court writer Christine de Pizan wrote a poem entitled "Epistre de la prison de vie Humaine (Letter Concerning the Prison of Human Life)" about feelings of grief in the aftermath of the battle.